client

 Design

 With a new hero image and slideshow in mind, along with implementing the new IA, I created quick responsive wireframes for the new home page.
-I also added a section with three graphical quick links to two of the most frequented pages based on survey responses and a requested News & Updates page:
+I also added a section with three graphical quick links to the most frequented pages based on survey responses and a requested News & Updates page:

 "all I can say is WOW.
 I practically rubbed my eyes in disbelief.
 It's fabulous."